 Impressions are the number of times the software that is hosting the “thing” shows it, whether a person saw it or not.
 For example, Twitter and Instagram will display content in their feed and call that an impression.
 They don’t count whether or not you actually scrolled far enough through your feed to see it for yourself.
 Facebook, on the other hand, is a bit more accurate.
 That system renders content on the fly, so chances are you saw it.
 Ex: When we run a syndication campaign this is the metric we’re concerned with.
 We say that it’s the number of “eyeballs” that saw the article.
 It’s like a billboard – you drive by it, but you don’t remember what it said.
 The billboard people consider that an “impression”.

-The best practice for reporting is a combination of Reach (passive), Impressions, and Engagement.
-When you’re running an influencer program you’ll want to pay attention to all of these metrics to help ensure you’re getting quality people for your client.
-When posting to social media you’ll be better armed when explaining performance metrics.
+The best practice for reporting on social media programs is a combination of Reach (passive), Impressions, and Engagement.
+When you’re running an influencer program you’ll want to pay attention to all of these metrics to help ensure you’re getting quality people.

 The bottom line is that there are a lot of metrics you can use to demonstrate performance on social media.
 Your best bet is to really understand what each metric really means so you can benchmark progress against goals and efforts, and understand what strategies and content is contributing most.